 There are various advantages that the directional drilling technique provides over the conventional ones.

 - In directional drilling, multiple boreholes can be drilled from the same rig.
-It reduces the surface disturbance and environmental impact.
+It reduces surface disturbance and environmental impact.

-- A large radius of the oilfield can be tapped using directional drilling technology as the operation can be performed using one rig, the cost will be reduced to a huge extent.
+- A large radius of the oilfield can be tapped using directional drilling technology as the operation can be performed using one rig, and the cost will be reduced to a huge extent.

 - Using directional drilling, more of the hydrocarbon reservoirs are explored.
 It also explores oil-saturated sand or shale.